 Meaningful Travel on a Budget

 Since September 2015, my boyfriend, Adam, and I have been traveling slowly in India, Southeast Asia, and Australia.
-We seek to immerse ourselves with the local community through CouchSurfing, volunteering, and housesitting.
+We seek to immerse ourselves with the local community through CouchSurfing, volunteering in exchange for accommodation, and housesitting.
 We’re rich in experiences but still maintaining a $15 a day budget.
 I have a whole bunch of tips on how you can also travel full-time in Asia while paying less than rent in most U.S. cities alone!
 Yes, we even manage to spend less than $20 average per day while traveling in Australia!

 We’re currently working on a new website to share travel stories and real conversations with real humans on important issues.
 The project is in its infancy now, but you can check it out: AdamAndLianne.com.